asterisk/documentation/docs/Development/Roadmap/Asterisk-10-Projects/Codecs-and-Audio-Formats/index.md

 These codecs cannot be dynamically changed while Asterisk is running.
 In order to make changes, an Asterisk restart is required.

-To make sure a codec or format is setup correctly, you can execute:
+To make sure a codec or format is set up correctly, you can execute:

 core show codecs